Abrahamogbedobor/azure-network-protocols/README.md

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From the above figure, ICMP was used to help filttered the traffic.
 As soon as ICMP was used, the spanning stopped as shown above.
+Furthermore, to
 </p>
 <br />